Neck Lift – Dr Peter Laniewski

-One of the first places that you can see the signs of aging is on the neck.
-It is common for the skin to become loose, as it loses its natural elasticity and muscles weaken.
+One of the first places that you can see the signs of ageing is on the neck.
+It is common for the skin to become loose as it loses its natural elasticity and muscles weaken.
 Indeed, this leads to the wrinkles and lines that people associate with older age.
 In addition, if you have lost a lot of weight, this can often make the skin on the neck loose, which can be mistaken for older age too.

 The purpose of a neck lift is to address sagging skin and wrinkles that have formed on the neck to improve the appearance of the skin and encourage a more youthful look.
 Surgery will tighten the muscles and skin, diminishing vertical bands and loose skin permanently.

 The neck lift procedure will not hurt as patients will go under general anaesthetic before they go into surgery.
-This ensures that the surgery is pain free and comfortable for the patient.
-But, it is important to remember that there can be some pain relief given after the surgery in order to deal with the after effects of the procedure.
+This ensures that the surgery is pain-free and comfortable for the patient.
+But, it is important to remember that there can be some pain relief given after the surgery in order to deal with the after-effects of the procedure.

 The results of a neck lift will appear gradually over time as the area starts to heal.
 Usually, patients will see the full benefits of their neck lift within three to six months of having the procedure.

 There is no rule that says a neck lift needs to be combined with a facelift but it does help create a more uniform appearance.
 A facelift isn’t always necessary though.
 If the majority of the loose skin and wrinkles are below the chin, a neck lift might be enough.
 Dr Laniewski can give you a better idea of whether it’s necessary to combine the two procedures during your consultation.